Rail transport in Iran: Expansion

 The majority of transportation in Iran is road-based.
 The government plans to transport 3.5% of the passenger volume and 8.5% of the freight volume by rail.
 Extensive electrification is planned.
 The railway network expands by about 500 km per year according to the Ministry of R&T. According to plan, Iran's railway lines are to reach 15,000 kilometers by 2015 and 25,000 kilometers by the year 2025.
 The State Railways Company has 300 locomotives with an average lifespan of 40 years.
 The Islamic Republic of Iran Railways, the Iran Power Plant Projects Management (Mapna) and Germany's Siemens have signed a contract for 150 IranRunner locomotives for passenger trains.
 Siemens is committed to exporting to Iran some 30 locomotives in the first phase, and to manufacturing another 120 using domestic capacities and expertise over the next 6 years (2007).
 MLC (Mapna Locomotive Engineering and Manufacturing Company) is the manufacturing company responsible for this production.
 Another locomotive manufacturer in Iran is Wagon Pars which builds AD43C locomotives in partnership with Iranian power plant maker DESA diesel.
 In 2009, €17 billion in foreign investment in the rail industry has been secured, according to the Ministry of Road and Transportation of Iran.

-Affiliate companies

-Raja Passenger Train Company is an associate of the Islamic Republic of Iran Railways (IRIR) and manages its passenger trains, including international trains linking Tehran to Istanbul and Damascus.
-Raja Passenger Train Company carried more than 4 million passengers during 2003–05.
-The number of passengers traveling by rail increased from 11.7 million in 2000 to 17.3 million in the year ending March 2005.
-Every passenger wagon annually carries 7,340 passengers per kilometer on average (whereas the figure is 3,950 people per kilometer in Turkey and 5,220 passengers per kilometer in Egypt).
-Private enterprises are expected to operate 5,000 wagons by 2009 (50% of total).

-Railway Transportation Company is also a subsidiary of the IRIR which manages its freight transport while the Ministry of Roads and Transportation is the state agency that oversees the IRIR.
-In Iran, for every wagon, some 1,050 tons of freight are being transported (2008).

-Zarand Company provides the national railroad system with freight and passenger train carriages.